 By this point we were very hungry, we’d been travelling since early morning and apart from a sandwich in the airport for breakfast and a rice crispy bar on the plane, we hadn’t had anything to eat.

-I knew though that usually river cruise lines are quite regimented when it comes to mealtimes, due to the smaller kitchens and kitchen teams usually if you miss a meal that’s it until the next meal.
+I knew though that usually river cruise lines are quite regimented when it comes to mealtimes.
+This is due to the smaller kitchens and kitchen teams.
+Usually, if you miss a meal, that’s it until the next meal.

-We had missed lunch but I really hoped that we wouldn’t have to wait until 7pm for dinner.
+We had missed lunch and I really hoped that we wouldn’t have to wait until 7pm for dinner.

 TUI Provided a Light Lunch, Phew!

-The dining times did feel quite fixed compared to other river cruise lines but I liked the fact that when it was meal times, we could just go and sit down in the restaurant.
+The dining times did feel quite fixed compared to other river cruise lines, but I liked the fact that when it was meal times, we could just sit down in the restaurant.

 On some cruise lines, you’ll have a fixed table and a fixed time, but that wasn’t the case with TUI.
 We could eat dinner anytime between 7-9 and usually lunch between 12-2.